MJRidder/Ridder-Muziek-Service/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)
+This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub) --> Copy paste boiler plate from links provided by Sheryl.

 ## Credits